 Imagine finding out that your dream job, something that you only thought existed in your imagination, was an actual possibility.
 Well, the time has finally come where I get to live out my dreams, opening and running Camp Somerset and seeing it bustling with girls making memories and living life as their best self.

 My first introduction to camp was when my brothers began their summers at Camp Manitou – I tried to sneak in, but it was only for boys.
-I found my way to a truly wonderful summer camp in New Hampshire when I was 8 years old and since then summer camp has been a driving force in my life.
+I found my way to a truly wonderful summer camp in New Hampshire when I was eight years old, and since then summer camp has been a driving force in my life.

 I have known Josh since we were young kids growing up together in Newton, Massachusetts and can’t believe that we can now turn our years of friendship and mutual love of summer camp into creating and running an exceptional girls summer program.

 In between summers at Manitou, I graduated from the University of Wisconsin-Madison with a major in political science, and a minor in women’s studies, and then attended Suffolk University School of Law.
 For the next seven years, I practiced health and employment law before returning to the camping world.